 Another factor to consider is the use of different forms of vocal production.
 The human voice is capable of producing sounds using different physiological processes within the larynx.
 These different forms of voice production are known as vocal registers.
 While the exact number and definition of vocal registers is a controversial topic within the field of singing, the sciences identify only four registers: the whistle register, the falsetto register, the modal register, and the vocal fry register.
 Typically, only the usable range of the modal register, the register used in normal speech and most singing, is used when determining vocal range.

-Whether the trait of originality is present is highly relative to choice of song, of musicians and most importantly to the artists’ vision.
-It is important that the music allows you to easily identify and connect with.
+Originality is highly relative to the choice of song and the artists’ vision.
+It's important that you can identify with and connect with the music.
 As Billy Joel has said ‘music is an explosive expression of humanity.’
 If you are touched by the music featured then you should give the artists high points on originality.

-How enjoyable and innovative is the tune/beat of the music.
+How enjoyable and innovative the tune/beat of the music is.
 Are the elements of fluency, accuracy, control and continuity apparent on the final song?

 Arranging songs is like trying to think out of the box to: